Eliolocin/RosemiBot/README.md

 ```

 ## Disclaimer
 ##### This is not in anyway associated with Rosemi nor Nijisanji, the bot is just for fun.
+Come say hi to me on my [Twitter](https://twitter.com/holocineli).